 #1 Full Stops Absence in IELTS Writing Test

 This is one of the common mistakes many people make.
 People forget to put the full stop at the end of a sentence which confuses the examiner to know from where the next sentence is beginning and at what point the last sentence is ending.
 Moreover, this changes the whole text sense and in the end, you get a low score.
-So, always keep in mind that you have to place the full stops at proper positions.
+So, always keep in mind that you have to place the full stops at the proper positions.

 #2 Commas Improper Usage in IELTS Writing Test